Which came first, the chicken or the egg? Let’s take a simplified view:

 In case there is a power outage, you’ll have to act much more quickly especially if the room in which the incubator is placed is not well ventilated.
 One way to deal with this situation is to open the door of the incubator.

 Also, the door of the incubator should not be opened unnecessarily.

 6. The Turning Process

-If you have an incubator which mimics the turning process of eggs done by chickens, then you have nothing to worry about.
-Incubators with this built-in mechanism, turn eggs by a few degrees after an hour or two.
-However, if you’re turning the eggs by hand, this needs to be done at least thrice a day.
+If you have an incubator that mimics the turning process of eggs done by chickens, then you have nothing to worry about.
+Incubators with this built-in mechanism, turn eggs by a few degrees after an hour or 2.
+However, if you’re turning the eggs by hand, this needs to be done at least 3 times a day.

-Turning the eggs is an essential part in the first 14 days of the incubation process and has to be continued for the last three days of incubation.
+Turning the eggs is an essential part of the first 14 days of the incubation process and has to be continued for the last 3 days of incubation.